-Dr. Nahid Sistani, Program Coordinator 110-A Carver Complex South - Bonner Wing Voice: (256) 372-4105, nahid.sistani@aamu.edu
+Dr. Ethel Jones, Program Coordinator 104-A Carver Complex B - Hobson Wing Voice: (256) 372-4172, ethel.jones@aamu.edu

 The Master of Science program in Family and Consumer Sciences is dedicated to preparing researchers and academicians to engage in a diverse range of intellectual initiatives and issues critical to the well-being of individuals and families.
 The flexibility of the Master's degree program in Family and Consumer Sciences allows students the opportunity to achieve professional and personal goals.